ElucidataInc/polly-docs/docs/Data Lake.md

 <!--

-*   DepMap CCLE Application: Exploration application for cell line dependency and gene expression data from DepMap and CCLE.
+*   DepMap CCLE: Exploration application for cell line dependency and gene expression data from DepMap and CCLE.

-*   scViz Application: Visualization application for single cell studies.
+*   Single Cell Visualziation: Visualization application for single cell studies.

 -->